SpacingBat3/ReForged/Readme.md

 ## License

-This project is distributed under terms of [ISC license](./LICENSE):
+This project, unless otherwise specified, is distributed under terms of the [ISC license](./LICENSE) distributed with this project and subprojects:

     Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice